-What does 2017 have in store for you?
+What does this year have in store for you?

 The turning of the calendar is often the catalyst for people to make decisions – some minor, some major; some suddenly thrust upon us, some avoided for too long.

 What about you?
 What decisions are you weighing up right now as you consider the year ahead?

 Before we talk about “how,” here are two foundational truths for making good decisions:

 Jeremiah 29:11“For I know the plans I have for you,” says the Lord.
 “Plans for good, not for evil, to give you a future and a hope.”

 Romans 12:2Then you will know the good, acceptable and perfect will of God

 In other words…God has a great future planned for you, and He doesn’t intend it to be kept a secret from you.
 He wants you to know what it is and live it out.